AB-CE/abce/doc/installation.rst

 Installation Mac
 ----------------

-1. If you are on OSX Yosemite, download: :code:`Command line Tools (OS X 10.10) for XCODE 6.4` from https://developer.apple.com/downloads/
+1. If you are on OSX Yosemite, download and install: :code:`Command line Tools (OS X 10.10) for XCODE 6.4` from https://developer.apple.com/downloads/